SalomePlatform/adao/doc/en/theory.rst

 hereafter on the discrete time dynamical system: `State estimation in dynamics`_ and `Parameter estimation in dynamics`_.
 Combined, the two types can be used to make a `Joint state and parameter estimation in dynamics`_.
-In ADAO, some algorithms can be used either in state estimation or in parameter estimation.
-This is done simply by changing the required option "*EstimationOf*" in the algorithm parameters.
+In ADAO, many algorithms can be used either in state estimation or in parameter estimation.
+This is done simply by changing the required option "*EstimationOf*" in the algorithm parameters, which only changes the way the :math:`\mathbf{u}` control is applied in cases where it is explicitly not included in :math:`M`.

 State estimation in dynamics
 ++++++++++++++++++++++++++++